 Flying is not easy, let alone flying with babies.
-One thing that all parents can appreciate, it is a well-organized diaper bag backpack.
+One thing that all parents can appreciate is a well-organized diaper bag backpack plus packing and traveling light.
 The day just seems to run more smoothly when you’re not frantically searching for something your baby needs.
-A chaotic diaper bag creates stress, as important items are often lost in the depths of the abyss.
-When everything is recklessly thrown in, trouble is almost inevitable.
+When everything is just thrown in, important items can often get lost in the depths of the abyss.

 You’ll also want to leave out any items that might cause delays at the Transportation Security Administration (TSA) checkpoint.
 When packing your carry-on, be aware of the TSA’s carry-on rules and regulations.
 These include how much liquid you can bring on board and whether baby food is allowed.

 What Can You Bring in Your Carry On Luggage?